§-Quick questions

 Platforms (Twitter/Bluesky, Mastodon, TikTok, YouTube) allow direct researcher-to-public engagement but also amplify misinformation.
 Algorithmic feeds reward emotional and contrarian content.
 Quality and dross are mixed.

-What is podcasts?Show answer
+What are podcasts?Show answer

 A growing channel.
 Cosmic Vertigo (ABC), The Health Report, Science Friction and academic podcasts allow long-form, nuanced communication.